Enter a UK place or postcode for local forecast

 Slightly below average.

-Check the latest local weather forecasts using the place of postcode selector near the top of this page.
-Links below are to UK discussion and long range outlooks on the site.
+Use the place of postcode selector at the top of this page for the local weather forecast.
+The links below are to discussion and long range outlooks.

 Regularly updated discussion forecasts.